nikogura/keymaster/README.md

 * Generating hard to guess secrets

-The problem with the above tasks is, they're necessary, but they're time consuming and inglorious, so most of the time, they _don't get done_.
+The above tasks are time consuming and inglorious.
+Most of the time, they _don't get done_.

 This is the point of Managed Secrets.
 Make the necessary painless, so you have a chance at actually doing it.

 ## What are Secrets?

-Secrets are defined as string values that must be kept from disclosure or discovery to or by unauthorized entities.
+Secrets are defined as string values that must be kept from disclosure to unauthorized entities.

-Secrets are basically key value pairs that are owned by a Team.
-One secret 'key' has multiple values- one for each Environment.

-Users also don't generally need to know or care which Environment they're fetching Secrets for- the system is environmentally aware, and will automatically return the appropriate value for the Environment in which the client is run.
+Secrets are basically key-value pairs that are owned by a Team.
+One secret 'key' has multiple values, one for each Environment (development, staging, or production).
+You don't generally need to know or care which Environment you're fetching Secrets for.
+The system is environmentally aware, and will automatically return the appropriate value for your Environment.

 Each Secret has a 'generator' which can create and recreate the value of the Secret in each Environment.
-This is used to initially provision a Secret, and to rotate it at need.
+This is used to initially provision a Secret, and to rotate it as needed.

-One gains access to Secrets via Roles.
-The Roles define which Principal (app or person) can access which Secret in a given Environment.
+You gain access to Secrets via Roles.
+The Roles define which Principal can access which Secret in a given Environment.

-Again, even though the reference implementation leverages Vault, and Vault stores secrets at paths, you don't need to know or care which path is being used.
-You authenticate to a Role- as defined in this repo, and the rest _just works_.

-In this manner, developers can create Secrets in a self service fashion, and automatically make the Secrets available to their application in each Environment without needing to specify what the values actually are.
-The generator populates the actual values in each Environment.
+In this manner, developers can create Secrets in a (mostly) self-service fashion, and automatically make the Secrets available to their application in each Environment without needing to specify what the values actually are.
+The generator populates the actual values in each Environment (with the exception of static secrets; see below).

-Developers on one Team can also request access to Secrets owned by another Team simply by creating a Role which contains that Secret.
+Ultimately, access to Secrets is controlled entirely by human code review for changes to a separate repo that stores the config files (see below).
+As an example, developers on one Team can request access to Secrets owned by another Team simply by creating a Role in that other Team's .yml file which provides access to that Secret.
+There are no additional automated controls that prevent access from being granted.
+The only control is a human one: a Security admin will confirm with the second Team that they intend to grant access to one of their secrets.
 This is a deliberate design feature.
-It is also something that could absolutely be used by evil.
+It is also something that could absolutely be used by evil conspirators on different teams.
+However well/poorly code review is handled will determine how 'safe' secrets access really is.
+Can everyone get together and agree that everyone gets access to everything?
+They sure can.
+Is that a good idea?
+In a production environment, probably not.

-Permission to use Secrets from another Team is controlled by Code Review on the repo containing the config files.
-How ever good/bad that's handled will determine how 'safe' cross team secrets access really is.

 ## Capabilities

-Based on the contents of a config file, hese libs do the following:
+Based on the contents of a config file, these libs do the following in the secrets provider (again, HashiCorp Vault is the reference implementation):

-* Defines Secrets and their Generators for a Team.
+* Defines Secrets and a Generator string (the latter as a key/value pair) for a Team.

 * Generate Secrets for a Team in each Environment, storing the Secrets in Vault.

-* Creates Vault Policies allowing Principals to access the above Secrets in each Environment.
+* Creates Vault Policies allowing Principals to access the Secrets in the designated Environments.

-* Creates Roles per Team, generating Vault Auth endpoints allowing the `secrets` client or any other Vault savvy user to authenticate to Vault and get a token.
+* Creates Roles per Team, generating Vault Auth endpoints allowing [the `secrets` client](https://github.com/scribd/secrets) or any other Vault savvy user to authenticate to Vault and get a token.

-* Roles have 'Realms' which are computing environments.
-Each Realm configures a different flavor of Authentication backend.
+* Configures authentication methods called 'Realms'.
 Choices are 'k8s', 'iam', and 'tls'.

-* Does *not* create the per team secrets engines in Vault.
-That has to be done manually by a Vault Admin.
-This is deliberate, and allows `keymaster` to run with limited permissions (creating new storage engines would require `keymaster` to run with root permissions).
+Managed Secrets (specifically, the keymaster component) should not run with full admin permissions to the secrets provider.
+This was a deliberate choice, as programmatically accessing secret storage with root privileges while running in CI (currently AWS CodeBuild) is never a good idea.
+Running as non-admin necessitates some preparatory manual steps by a human when using Vault as a secrets provider, however.
+Keymaster can configure Secrets within a Team's configuration, but creation of a new group of Secrets for a team in Vault has to be done manually by a human administrator of Vault prior to running keymaster.
+Vault stores secrets in objects called "paths".
+While it doesn't require full admin access to write secret values to paths that already exist, it does require full admin privileges to create new paths.
+A different secrets provider, other than Vault, may not have such restrictions, and thus you may be able to run keymaster without needing to perform any manual preparatory steps.

-* At present, CA engines are general purpose - not per Team.
+At present, CA engines are general purpose - not per Team.

 ## Other Components

-This repo is the libraries behind https://github.com/scribd/keymaster-cli.  `keymaster-cli` would be run against a set of config files as described above to configure Vault for Managed Secrets.
+This repo contains the libraries behind https://github.com/scribd/keymaster-cli.  `keymaster-cli` would be run against a set of config files as described above to configure Vault for Managed Secrets.

 An example client for Managed Secrets is https://github.com/scribd/secrets.
 It leverages libraries in https://github.com/scribd/vault-authenticator to attempt parallel login methods to Vault, and then grab secrets from your Role.